izam-mohammed/1000-days-of-code/postgreSQL/README.md

 key INT NOT NULL );
 ```

-- **Foreign key** : All values in this column match value in other table's column
+- **Foreign key** : All values in this column match value in the other table's column
 ```sql
 CREATE TABLE hello(
 key SERIAL PRIMARY KEY,